10 years of hope and hard lessons on the Facebook Platform

 In 2011 Facebook launched the Open Graph platform to let apps like Spotify or Wall Street Journal’s Facebook News Reader automatically publish users’ listening or reading activity to the News Feed.

 On the other side of the spectrum, that same year Facebook tried to launch its own HTML5 mobile web app platform.
-It had been shut out of charging the same 30% tax on game payments it did on desktop computers when users shifted iOS and Android devices.
-But this time Facebook gave developers too few growth option, and weary from its past waffling, they never adopted Facebook’s “Project Spartan” and that Platform dried up.
+It had been shut out of charging the same 30 percent tax on game payments it did on desktop computers when users shifted iOS and Android devices.
+But this time Facebook gave developers too few growth options, and weary from its past waffling, they never adopted Facebook’s “Project Spartan,” and that Platform dried up.

 Most recently, Facebook’s Instant Articles promised a publishing platform that would drive more traffic for news outlets that host their content inside Facebook’s app so it loads faster.
-But Facebook’s iron grip on how publishers could show ads, email newsletter widgets, subscription sign-ups, and their own design identity made the format a bad deal.
+But Facebook’s iron grip on how publishers could show ads, email newsletter widgets, subscription sign-ups and their own design identity made the format a bad deal.

 Instant Articles essentially turned publishers into ghost writers, creating dumb content for Facebook’s smart pipes rather than deepening their relationships with readers directly.
-Facebook tried to loosen up, but now major oulets like The New York Times, Vice News, and the Los Angeles Times have abandoned Instant Articles.
+Facebook tried to loosen up, but now major outlets like The New York Times, Vice News and the Los Angeles Times have abandoned Instant Articles.

 Clearly Facebook is still grappling with how to give developers enough support that they join its Platforms but not so much that they disrupt the network’s equilibrium.
-Where it’s succeeded is internalizing one thing it got wrong 10 years ago: as long as you don’t drive the users away, you always get another chance.
+Where it’s succeeded is internalizing one thing it got wrong 10 years ago: As long as you don’t drive the users away, you always get another chance.

 News articles were kept from overshadowing personal updates, and now publishers still see a massive chunk of referral traffic from the News Feed.
-Facebook dumped HTML5, but now is spinning up new games Platforms within Messenger and a new Steam-like desktop app.
+Facebook dumped HTML5, but now is spinning up new games platforms within Messenger and a new Steam-like desktop app.
 Open Graph auto-sharing fizzled, but Facebook’s Account Kit has flourished by allowing any app to use phone numbers and SMS for sign-up.

 Whether Facebook is getting better at managing developer expectations or it just holds enough power to offset some missteps, it’s managed to keep its Platform well-populated.
-And now Facebook is expanding the definition of “developer” to include brands, small businesses, and more.
+And now Facebook is expanding the definition of “developer” to include brands, small businesses and more.

 Zuckerberg tells me a high percentage of top-grossing mobile apps offer Facebook login or other Platform features.
-“I think that’s pretty widespread, but then even the ones who aren’t using our tools I think have generally adopted this apporach of every app, whether it’s an enterprise app or whatever it is, I think should have some kind of social sharing.
+“I think that’s pretty widespread, but then even the ones who aren’t using our tools I think have generally adopted this approach of every app, whether it’s an enterprise app or whatever it is, I think should have some kind of social sharing.
 I think that that idea, that’s been pretty cool to see.”

 Now Facebook is prepping a “Camera Effects Platform” to let developers help you augment your photos and videos.
 Snapchat also wants to give you a breadth of creative tools to enhance your social media sharing, but has never cultivated a developer ecosystem before.